Our friendly Customer Contact Specialists are ready to help!

 Welcome!
 New to Greenville Utilities?
-Speed up and simplify the application process on our website, guc.com.
+Speed up and simplify the application process right here online.
 Requests for new service can be made up to ten days in advance.
+Start the application process.
 You can also visit us at our Main Office, located at 401 S. Greene Street or GUC Express at 509 SE Greenville Blvd.

-You may disconnect your services on our website.
+You may disconnect your services online.
 You can also disconnect your services in person or over the telephone by calling 252-752-7166.
 Normally, your electric, gas or water service will be disconnected one working day after you contact us.
-Disconnect requests can be made up to two weeks in advance.
+Disconnect requests can be made up to one month in advance.
 Once your service is disconnected, we will apply any deposit to your final bill and refund any credit balance.
 The Customer Contact Representative will need a forwarding address for your final bill and/or refund.

 Moving to a new place in our service area?
 If your account is in good standing and no money is due, you may transfer services online.
 You can also transfer services by calling 252-752-7166.
 Or if you like, take care of transferring service in person at one of our offices.
 Normally your service will be transferred in one working day.
 Transfer requests can be made up to two weeks in advance.
 If you are a student and the account is in your parents’ name, you'll need to come in to one of our local offices to transfer services.
 You'll also need to come in if you have a co-signer.

 Depend on Life Support Equipment In Your Home?

 GUC's Priority Customer Program identifies customers who use life support equipment at their residences.
 These customers are provided special consideration in the event of power outages or during routine maintenance of electric service lines.
 For more information or to be considered a priority customer, please let us know when applying for service or contact us at 252-551-3364.

 Apply In Person

 You may also apply for services in person.
 You will need to provide us with the following:

 - Address where services are to be connected